SolaceDev/solace-dev-codelabs/markdown/Trailblazer-unusual-db-activity/Trailblazer-unusual-db-activity.md

 ## Running the actual attack Cloud Formation table

+The attack is a malicious lambda which uses the previous role, the lambda starts to contiminate the db with useless data and scan the db to syslog.

 > aside positive
 > Before performing these steps verify that the baseline was run at least 24 hours before running CFT